MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/intro-to-networking.md

 COFA can not only transcribe player chat, but also translate chat in real time.
 In anonymous matchmaking and international competitive games, these transcription and translation capabilities can make for a more engaging multiplayer experience.

+## Features

++	**Encryption and authentication.** COFA authenticates player devices using their PlayFab player identity and encrypts data with a DTLS-like protocol.
++	**NAT traversal and datagrams.** The core of COFA are relays hosted globally across the Azure cloud.
+Player devices use these relays create COFA networks and game data to one another.
++	Voice and text chat.** Player devices can bind audio devices to COFA networks to accomplish real-time voice chat.
+Text chat messages between players are also support.
++	**Speech-to-text and voice synthesis.** COFA can transcribe player voice chat and synthesize utterances for text message.
+This functionality has several uses, but was primarily designed as an accessibility aide.
++	**Real-time translation.** COFA can understand and synthesize real-time translations of player voice and text chat.

 ## Concepts

 COFA is oriented around a few key concepts: